xiangjunn/tp/docs/UserGuide.md

 Format: `cedit INDEX [n/NAME] [e/EMAIL] [p/PHONE] [a/ADDRESS] [th/TELEGRAM_HANDLE] [z/ZOOM] [dt/TAG_DELETED]… [t/TAG_ADDED]… `

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, 3,…
+The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * You can use `t/` to add a tag.